-2.4.8 The distribution function of a gap in a tidal stream
+3.4.8 The distribution function of a gap in a tidal stream

-From Sanders, Bovy, & Erkal 2015; see Modeling gaps in streams.
+From Sanders, Bovy, & Erkal 2015; see Modeling gaps in streams using action-angle coordinates.
 Implemented as a subclass of streamdf.
 No full implementation is available currently, but the model can be set up and sampled as in the above paper.